Lalitha-Kalle/FlightsSearchService/README.md

 - a city has many airports but one airport belongs to a city

 - one airport can have many flights, but a flight belongs to one airport

+Airport model

+tables
+    - City
+    - Airport
+    - relationship : City has many airports but airport belongs to one city (one to many)